openclimatefix/PVConsumer/README.md

 [![codecov](https://codecov.io/gh/openclimatefix/PVConsumer/branch/main/graph/badge.svg?token=R0VM4YBUJS)](https://codecov.io/gh/openclimatefix/PVConsumer)

-Consumer PV data from various sources
+Consumer PV data from pvoutput.org.
+THe idea is to expand to different data sources in the future.

 # Live

-This application pull live data from PV output.org and stores it in our own database
+This application pulls live data from PV output.org and stores it in a database

 To run the application locally
 ```bash